pzalove24/AMP_Machine_Learning/README.md

 This is a machine learning project and reserach for AMP lab at Mahidol University

-To install the virtual environment package
+To install the virtual environment package using pipenv

-1. conda create --name labview_AMP
-2. conda activate labview_AMP
-3. pip freeze in
+1. pip install pipenv #dont forget to look in PATH on system#
+2. open folder
+3. pipenv shell
+4. pipenv

 To upgrade pipenv at anytime
 1. pip install --user --upgrade pipenv